Duration 8 days / 7 nights

 - 1 printed roadbook with suggestions (about remarkable and historic sites, restaurants, cultural spots, etc.)

-- 1 comprehensive insurance with "GOLD" coverage
+- 1 comprehensive insurance with "BRONZE" coverage

 - Roadside assistance in case of flat tire, breakdown or accident (roadside repairs and towing of the motorbike)